 - Eliminate inequities caused by the at fault system previously implemented.

-PIP insurance does not cover damage to your personal property, like your car.
-Instead, the damages to your car are covered under an additional insurance policy taken out by you or through the insurance of the other driver.
-If the other driver does not have insurance or adequate coverage for the claims, this could be included in a civil lawsuit for damages.
+PIP insurance does not cover damage to your personal property, such as your car.
+Instead, you must rely on an additional insurance policy or the other driver’s insurance to cover your vehicle damage.
+If the other driver lacks insurance or enough coverage, you may include those damages in a civil lawsuit.

-If you have been injured in a car accident due to the negligence or wrongful act of another, the personal injury attorneys at Dennis Hernandez & Associates are here to help you.
-We know how frustrating dealing with insurance companies can be.
-Let us help you recover after an accident by figuring out what your legal options are.
-We want to get the best possible compensation under the circumstances for you.
+If another person’s negligence or wrongful conduct injured you in a car accident, the personal injury attorneys at Dennis Hernandez Injury Attorneys are here to help.
+We know how frustrating insurance companies can make this process.
+Let us help you recover after an accident by identifying your legal options.
+We want to pursue the best possible compensation for you under the circumstances.
 Contact us today for a consultation.